IV1T3/django-middleware-fileuploadvalidation/README.md

       - TEXT_RESTRICTIVE: text/plain
       - VIDEO_RESTRICTIVE: video/mp4, video/mpeg
     - CUSTOM: This allows to define a custom whitelist.
-  - `whitelist_custom` (optional): If *CUSTOM* has been specified in the *whitelist_name* field, then this field requires a list of MIME types defining the custom whitelist.
+  - `whitelist` (optional): If *CUSTOM* has been specified in the *whitelist_name* field, then this field requires a list of MIME types defining the custom whitelist.